AdobeDocs/commerce-cloud-service.en/help/cloud-guide/test/debug.md

 ### Create the PHPStorm Run/Debug configuration

-This enables the application to have the correct debug settings to handle the request from the Adobe Commerce Application.
+This enables the application to have the correct debug settings to handle the request from the Adobe Commerce application.

 >[!VIDEO](https://video.tv.adobe.com/v/3437426?learn=on)